lixing123/iOSEchoCancellation/README.md

 # iOSEchoCancellation

-An example of Realtime record and playback with echo cancellation
+An example of Realtime record and playback with/without echo cancellation